-6.4.9 New Sensor Technologies for highly compact Electromagnetic Calorimeters contributed by the FCAL Collaboration radius is of advantage, in particular in the presence of background.
+6.4.9 New Sensor Technologies for highly compact Electromagnetic Calorimeters

+The luminosity is a key parameter of any collider.
+For electron-positron colliders Bhabha scattering at small angles is the gauge process to approach a precision of 10-3 or better.
+To count Bhabha events compact electromagnetic calorimeters are the preferred technology.
+A small Moliere radius is of advantage, in particular in the presence of background.
 In addition, it keeps the size of the calorimeters small, and allows to define precisely the fiducial volume, important for the precision of the measurement.
 Tungsten is an absorber material with a very small Moliere radius.
 To instrument the calorimeter with sensors, gaps between tungsten plates have to be foreseen.
 In order to keep the Moliere radius near the one of tungsten, these gaps must be very small, requiring thin assembled sensors planes.
 For this purpose GaAs sensors with aluminum traces integrated on the sensors are developed.
 These traces connect the sensor pads with bonding pads on the edge of the sensor.
-A flexible Kapton PCB with copper traces is boded to the sensor and feed the signals to the FE ASICs.
+A flexible Kapton PCB with copper traces is bonded to the sensor and feeds the signals to the FE ASICs.